 The NATO Secretary General’s Special Representative for the Caucasus and Central Asia

-He liaises with senior officials from partner governments in the two regions, and advises them on their overall process of reform and how best to use NATO partnership tools to implement those reforms.
-He also liaises with representatives of the international community and other international organisations engaged in the two regions in order to ensure coordination of assistance programmes.
+He liaises with senior officials from Partner governments in the two regions, and advises them on their overall process of reform and how best to use NATO Partnership tools to implement those reforms.
+He also liaises with representatives of the international community and other international organisations engaged in the two regions in order to ensure coordination of assistance programs.

 The Special Representative also promotes understanding about NATO and security issues more generally through engaging with the media and civil society in the two regions.

-The position of Special Representative for the Caucasus and Central Asia was created on an ad hoc basis following the decision taken by NATO Allies at the Istanbul Summit in June 2004 to place a special focus on the strategically important regions of the Caucasus and Central Asia.
+At their Summit in Istanbul in June 2004, NATO Allies agreed to place a special focus on the strategically important regions of the Caucasus and Central Asia.
 A key element of this special focus is enhanced liaison arrangements, including the appointment of the Special Representative and two NATO Liaison Officers, one for each region.